dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/Winner takes all residues.md

 Could cost a lot more gas since would be writing the asset balance twice.
 V1 should be very cheap once the array is loaded into memory.
 Sorting saves a lot of checking, but might not be needed ?

+If the solvers were removed to indicate a claim, and residue was calculated on all of the remainder, then gas is lower, but kills some verbosity.